admin-ch/PT-System-Documents/overview.md

 The HA Auth-Code Generation Service temporarily stores generated Covidcodes and the corresponding onset dates in a database.
 After the user entered their Covidcode into the SwissCovid app, the app makes a POST request to the HA Auth-Code Generation Service to validate the code.
 If the code is valid, the backend returns a signed JWT token to the SwissCovid app.
 The JWT contains the onset date.

 To enable the use of fake actions, the HA Auth-Code Generation Service accept POST requests with fake COVID Codes.
 It handles them exactly the same as real requests, but returns a signed JWT token that is also marked as fake.

-The KPI-Collector Service (Key Performance Indicator) is not a functional part of the PT-System but belongs to the monitoring infrastructure for the system.
-It collects aggregated data like download numbers of Google/Apple and how many Covidcodes were generated each day.
-This data is then send to a Splunk infrastructure and displayed in a management dashboard.
-Therefore we will not publish the source code on GitHub.

 ### Proximity Tracing Side (red)